Demorro/Mythologist/README.md

 A web application to make narrative focused, high-prep online TTRPG games delightful.

+Built with Blazor with an azure backend, containing both a gameplay application for players, as well as a CRUD application for GM's to manage their compaigns.
+Also integrates with discord to allow playing from inside a discord call.
-Built with Blazor with an azure backend, 90% done, 90% away from being done.
+90% done, 90% away from being done.

 > [!WARNING]
 > Project on indefinate hiatus.
 Got bored.